GoogleChrome/developer.chrome.com/site/en/docs/webstore/inline_installation/index.md

 [verified][9] (via [Webmaster Tools][10]) as being associated with that item in the Chrome Web Store.
 Note that if you verify ownership for a domain (for example, `http://example.com`) you can initiate inline installation from any subdomain or page (for example, `http://app.example.com` or `http://example.com/page.html`).
-We may revoke your app or extension’s ability to use Inline Installation if we detect any association with deceptive practices, including deceptive ads and landing pages, or installation patterns that suggest user confusion.
+We may revoke your app or extension's ability to use Inline Installation if we detect any association with deceptive practices, including deceptive ads and landing pages, or installation patterns that suggest user confusion.